-Topographic prominence is the cornerstone for organizing a database of mountains.
-It is a measure of the significance of each peak.
-It measures how separate a given peak is from nearby higher peaks.
+Prominence is how far a peak sticks up.
+In other words, how separate a given peak is from nearby higher peaks.
 So you can tell the difference between a truly separate peak versus a bump on the ridge leading up to a higher peak.
 More on this later.

 To calculate prominence of any peak, you look at the topo maps to see how far you must drop before you start going up a higher peak.
 Note the words "must drop".
 That tells you that when calculating prominence, you are looking for the highest ridge connecting to a higher peak.
 There may be other higher peaks nearby, but the drop is on the highest route, not across a valley.
 For example, if you are on the summit of Mount Tiedemann, you must drop 848 meters to get to a higher mountain (which in this case is Mount Waddington.
 The low point is called the "Key Saddle" of Tiedemann.
 Think of going along a ridge connecting the peak with higher ground.
 The key saddle is the lowest point on that ridge.
 Another way to think of prominence is to envision flooding the world till the subject peak is the highest point on its own island.
 That island will have exactly one point where it attaches to an adjacent island with a higher peak.
 That is the key saddle of the lower peak.
 The technical definition of "Mountain Prominence" is the vertical distance between a peak and the lowest contour line surrounding that peak and no higher peak.

 What use is the concept of prominence?
 It is a statistic that tells you how separate the mountain is from its "parent" peak.
 So when you are talking about a mountain, you typically quote its height and its prominence.
 For example, compare the following mountains:

 Height Prominence -------------------------------------------